-Whilst the stakeholders remain cognisant of the need to maintain continuity in membership of the PSC, a stakeholder may replace a member at any time upon written notice to the chairperson of the PSC.
+Whilst the stakeholders remain cognizant of the need to maintain continuity in membership of the PSC, a stakeholder may replace a member at any time, upon written notice to the chairperson of the PSC.

-4.3 Convener / Chairperson and the Secretariat
+h) 2.9.4.3 Convener / Chairperson and the Secretariat

-The chairperson will be provided by the Recipient whilst the secretariat functions will be provided by the PSP.
+The chairperson will be provided by the Municipality whilst the secretariat functions will be provided by the PSP.

-4.4 Convener/Chairperson
+i) 2.9.4.4 Convener/Chairperson

-The Municipal Manager, or in his absence, the Executive Technical Director/Chief Financial Officer (CFO) Recipient will be the convener and chairperson of the PSC meetings.
+The Municipal Manager, or in his absence, the Executive Technical Director / Chief Financial Officer (CFO) will be the convener and chairperson of the PSC meetings.
 If the designated chairperson is not available, then any official from the CFO's office or the Technical Director's office (referred to as the Acting Chair) as delegated by the chairperson will be responsible for convening and conducting the meeting.

-4.5 Secretariat
+j) 2.9.4.5 Secretariat